 Know your Stairs – For a single flight of straight stairs, use a straight stair lift.
 Most other types of staircases may require a custom-made curved rail stair lift system.
-The custom-made units are significantly more expensive since they designed exclusively for your staircase.
+The custom-made units are significantly more expensive since they are designed exclusively for your staircase.

 Choose a Reputable Brand – National brands will provide you with a manufacturer’s warranty to cover any part defects.
 Ask the seller if they provide any labor warranty.

 Consider your Surroundings –The average staircase is about 36” wide.
 If your stairs are more narrow than that it may still be possible to install a stair lift.
 Call us and we can consider the other circumstances that will determine if we can install a lift in your home.
 If you have a door at the top or bottom landing, you may want to consider a folding rail or zero clearance rail option that keeps the stair lift from intruding on the door area.
 You may want to choose a curved stair lift if you want to “park” the unit around a corner at the top or the bottom of the stairs to give you free access to the stairs when the chair is not in use.

 The installation will take only a few hours, and a curved stair lift can be installed in a day.
 Usually, a standard stairway needs to be at least 30 inches wide and there must be at least 24 inches of landing space at the base of the stairs.

 We do not recommend trying to install a stair lift yourself.
 Our technicians install and service lifts every day so they are trained, knowledgeable and experienced in ensuring your lift is installed to the manufacturer’s specifications.
 In addition, it will be fully tested for safety and all features of the lift are demonstrated to you.